Hybrid electronic-photonic architectures for brain-inspired computing

 Introduction

-As artificial intelligence (AI) proliferates, hardware systems that can perform inference at ultralow latency, high precision, and low power are crucial and urgently required to deal especially quasi-locally, i.e., in the edge, with massive and heterogeneous data.
-These systems need to respond in real time and avoid unintended consequences while functioning in complex and often unpredictable environments.
+As artificial intelligence (AI) proliferates, hardware systems that can perform inference at ultralow latency, high precision, and low power are crucial and urgently required to deal especially quasi-locally, i.e., in the edge with massive and heterogeneous data.
+These systems must respond in real time, avoid unintended consequences, and function in complex and often unpredictable environments.

 Limitations of Conventional Systems